Object storage access control with Apache Ranger#

 Installation#

-Before you begin, verify you fulfill the Ranger requirements.
+Verify you fulfill the Apache Ranger requirements.

 Configuration#